 No business can sustain without marketing.
 Inevitable truth, isn’t it?
-It’s the backbone of any business who wants to survive in the cut-throat competition.
-Hence, businesses look for newer ideas to gain visibility and become a hot topic among different age group.
-Well, who wouldn’t like to experience such situation?
+It’s the backbone of any business that wants to survive in the cut-throat competition.
+Hence, businesses look for newer ideas to gain visibility and become a hot topic among the different age groups.
+Well, who wouldn’t like to experience such a situation?
 The answer is EVERYONE!

 “Marketing is dated back to 4000 BC when Egyptians used is in the form of papyrus to convey the sale messages.”

 In the 1960s, companies were exploring different ways to use media for marketing such as radio and print.